 2. Getting Started

 Before we get started, we need to outline the foundation for our project and utilize the tools we'll be using.
-We must effectively plan all aspects of our project before moving on to the development phase, otherwise there could be dire consequences.
+We must effectively plan all aspects of our project before moving on to the development phase, otherwise issues could arise later on.

 2.1.
 Requirements

-• Web Server Solution Stack Package — We recommend you download and install XAMPP.
+- Web Server Solution Stack Package — We recommend downloading and installing XAMPP, which includes everything you need.

-• Code Editor — We recommend Visual Studio Code.
+- Code Editor — We recommend using Visual Studio Code for a more efficient coding experience.

 2.2.
 What You Will Learn in this Tutorial